Jeffrey Earnhardt: MMA career

 Earnhardt made his amateur debut in mixed martial arts on May 22, 2012, defeating Chris Faison by unanimous decision in Charlotte, North Carolina.

 Personal life and family

-Earnhardt is a fourth generation NASCAR driver.
+Earnhardt is a fourth-generation NASCAR driver.
 He is the middle child of Kerry Earnhardt, nephew of Dale Earnhardt Jr., grandson of NASCAR Hall of Fame driver Dale Earnhardt, and great-grandson of Ralph Earnhardt.
-He has four siblings: a paternal half-sister, Kayla and two maternal half-brothers, James and David.
-His older brother, Bobby Dale Earnhardt, retired in 2019 from the ARCA Racing Series.
+He has four siblings: a paternal half-sister, Kayla, and two maternal half-brothers, James and David.
+His older brother, Bobby Dale Earnhardt, retired in 2019 from the ARCA Racing Series before coming back for the 2025 season.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)